Rainbow Pre-school, Winmalee

 LUNCH:We attempt, to the very best of our ability, to promote healthy eating habits.
 Each child requires a healthy lunch in a labeled lunchbox.
 Don’t be alarmed if your child does not appear to eat much at pre-school, it may be that they have better things to do!
 (Our son has grown to 182 cms on fresh air!)

 A small sandwich of about two slices of bread, a drink of water and a biscuit / some crackers / a muffin and a piece of fruit may be all that they need.
 Yoghurts/custards/similar should be kept for home please.
 No canned or bottled drinks or "poppers" (due to their high sugar content) chocolate, lollies or chips please.

-We are a nut-free and prawn-free zone.
+We are a NUT-FREE ZONE.
 No nut products or nuts in any shape or form.
 Any nut or chocolate products will be placed in your child’s folder and returned to you.

 We are also a PRAWN-FREE ZONE.
 Please no prawns, prawn chips or similar.